Sixth Form Bursary

 Type A - Students in the following defined vulnerable groups will be eligible for a bursary of £1200 a year: Young people who are in care; young care leavers, young people in receipt of Income Support or Universal Credit in their own right; and young people in receipt of both Disability Living Allowance (or Personal Independence Payments) and Employment Support Allowance (ESA) in their own right.

-Type B - Students who are in receipt of free school meals or have a total household income of £16190 or less can apply for a monthly bursary.
+Type B - Students who are in receipt of free school meals or have a total household income of £20000 or less can apply for a monthly bursary.
 Household income can be evidenced by receipt of benefit and/or P60, Tax Credit Award Notice or evidence of self-employment income.
 The size of the allowance will be established upon agreement by the school.
-All evidence of household income will be in strict confidence.
+All evidence of household income will be held in strict confidence.

 Payments will be transferred monthly to the students’ bank account via BACS upon authorisation from the school that the student has satisfied all the attendance and behaviour requirements (see paragraph detailing expectations).
 These payments will be made in arrears.
 There may be delays in some cases if there is any query regarding attendance.